IBMStreams/streamsx.cassandra/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 # Cassandra Sink Version 1.3.0

+## Changes
+- Bug fixes
+- Better exception throwing
+  - Operator will now throw an error and fail to create if it can't connect to Cassandra
+  - Operator will allow you not to have null values in a znode, but will throw errors if a znode is specified and it can't find your znode or decode your json
+- Unit tests

 ## Supported Versions
 **Streams Version:** 4.0.0+